sachinsu/sachinsu.github.io/work_journal/journal2022.md

     - cyclical - a cyclical is a company that will prosper in good times and suffer in bad.
 That's because it makes or sells expensive products or luxury items that customers can put off buying when they are short on cash.
 People continue to buy deodorant, dental floss, Big Macs, and headache pills no matter what, which is why drugstores and fast-food restaurants are not cyclicals.
 Some cyclical industries are machinery, homebuilders, appliance, furniture manufacturers, waste mgmt companies.

     - The best time to get involved with cyclicals is when the economy is at its weakest, earnings are at their lowest, and public sentiment is at its bleakest

+## 2022-apr-13 Wed

+- [Things to consider while making technology choices][SystemArchitecture]
+    - Software Architecture cannot be created in a vacuum and solid technical foundation is not not enough.
+    - Non-technical and cultural implications of the technology are important i.e. receptivity, speed to market and long term maintenance.
+    - Reasons behind it
+    - Impact on Team
+        - Is it easy for them learn?
+        - Are they enthusiastic
+    - External Attractiveness (from New Hire prespective)
+    - Effective communication
+    - Time to market
+        - Trade off between idealism vs pragmatism
+    - Long term Maintenance
+        - Cost of Maintenance in terms of
+            - Testing difficulties
+                - Efficiency of QA Team is critical for Software product/application
+            - Employee attrition
+                - What specific skills and domain knowledge will your design require, and how much value would be lost if one of your employees were to leave?
+                - the more your own developers build; the more you will depend on them.
+            - Flexibility
+                - The more vendor agnostic your design is, the more easily you will be able to avoid getting stuck  on an outdated platform and more quickly you'll be able to upgrade or pivot your underlying infrastructure as technology changes.